Chintan2108/Satellite-Timeseries-Extractor-Tool/README.md

 # Satellite-Timeseries-Extractor-Tool
 ## An interactive python-based tool to download time-series data for all sensors available on Google Earth Engine's data catalog.
+Refer [Project Report](https://github.com/Chintan2108/Satellite-Timeseries-Extractor-Tool/blob/main/Report.pdf) for detalied info

 ## Here is an example of time-series of cyanobacterial harmful algal blooms at the Utah Lake, Utah, extracted using this tool for the Sentinel-2 MSI satellite sensor: